hitenramawat-dev/mac-battery-guard/README.md

-it just plays the musicwhen your battery percentage exceeds 80%.
+it just plays the music  when your battery percentage exceeds 80%.

 Useful if you forget to unplug your MacBook while charging.